OnlyFans Analytics: The 10 Numbers That Separate Growing Creators From Stuck Ones

 Does OnlyFans have built-in analytics?

-You already know it exists — and that it’s basic.
 OnlyFans provides earnings breakdowns, subscriber counts, and top fan information.
 For churn rate, engagement rate, per-content performance, and PPV conversion data, you’ll need your own tracking system.
-The combination of platform data plus your own spreadsheet gives you everything you need.
+The combination of platform data plus a maintained spreadsheet gives you everything you need to make real decisions.

-The truth is, Average Revenue Per Subscriber (ARPS) is arguably the single most important metric because it captures both pricing effectiveness and your ability to generate additional revenue through PPV, tips, and custom content.
-Growing ARPS means your business is working at every level.
+Average Revenue Per Subscriber (ARPS) is arguably the most important because it captures both pricing effectiveness and your ability to generate additional revenue through PPV, tips, and custom content.
+Growing ARPS means your business is working at every level simultaneously.

 How often should I review my analytics?

-The most important thing is cadence: record basic data weekly (subscriber count, revenue totals).
+Record basic data weekly (subscriber count, revenue totals).
 Do a comprehensive review monthly.
 Set and review goals quarterly.
-This gives you enough data to spot genuine trends without becoming consumed by daily fluctuations.
+This cadence gives you enough data to spot genuine trends without becoming consumed by daily fluctuations.

 Can analytics tell me what content to create?

-Absolutely — your engagement data, PPV unlock rates, and subscriber feedback collectively paint a clear picture of what your audience values.
-You can let data drive your content decisions, can you not?
-Create more of what performs consistently well.
+Yes.
+Your engagement data, PPV unlock rates, and subscriber behavior collectively tell you what your audience values with more accuracy than intuition.
+Create more of what consistently performs.
 Create less of what consistently underperforms.
+The data makes this decision for you.

 Should I invest in paid analytics tools?

-You’ve known all along that complexity isn’t the goal — clarity is.
 For most OnlyFans creators, a well-maintained spreadsheet is sufficient and more likely to be used consistently than expensive tools.
-If you scale to a point where manual tracking becomes genuinely burdensome, upgrade.
-Until then, keep it simple.
+If you scale to a point where manual tracking becomes genuinely burdensome, upgrade then.
+Until that point, keep it simple enough that you’ll actually maintain it.

 Let Data Drive Your Growth

-The highest-earning creators said this: the difference between a creator who plateaus and one who compounds is simple.
-One makes decisions based on what feels right.
+The highest-earning creators operate on a simple principle: one makes decisions based on what feels right.
 The other makes decisions based on what the data confirms.
 The data is always right.

-Aruna Talent — the world’s #1 creator consulting agency generating eight figures per year with 60+ creators — uses analytics as the foundation of every strategic decision we make with and for our creators.
+Aruna Talent — managing 60+ creators generating eight figures a year — uses analytics as the foundation of every strategic decision we make with and for our creators.
+We measure, analyze, and act.
 We don’t guess.
-We measure, analyze, and act.

 60+ creators · $50M+ total revenue